 In all cases, required network event data is saved to local memory chip if and when the selected events occur.
 Alert reports may also be emailed over the Ethernet link to highlight significant changes.
 Hardware alarm may also be tiggered from internal relay contacts .
 Live and stored network status information can be seen at any time by browser access to the integrated COMbricks web server, using the Head Station IP address.

 Connection is needed directly into PROFIBUS cables of the required network, with only minimal loading and no network address or programming needed.
 The new device will be invisible to the network Masters, much as if using ProfiTrace on a convenient piggy-back connector.
 If you need to mount the COMbricks kit away from the required network, you can easily do this using a Procentec Single Channel B1 PROFIBUS Repeater which will create a safe, full specification, PROFIBUS DP spur to the COMbricks kit.
-The B1 is also DIN rail mounted, needs 24 volt DC power and includes all required removable screw connectors, for both power and PROFIBUS cables.
+The B1 Repeater is also DIN rail mounted, needing 24 volt DC power and is supplied with all required removable screw connectors, for both power and PROFIBUS cables.

 The recommended basic COMbricks Eco Monitoring kit includes a Head Station and 1 Channel PROFIBUS Repeater (although illustration above shows a 2 Channel Repeater).
 The Red Head Station module has an RJ45 connector for Ethernet link, two separate DC power connectors (for optional redundant supplies) and a micro-SD memory card to save set-up details, status logs and recorded network status messages.
 The Repeater takes DC power from the adjacent Head Station and, in the case of a single channel repeater, has two plug-in screw connectors on the lower edge for PROFIBUS segment connection, with associated terminator switch, and a front panel 9-pin D-type connector for this lower Channel.
 Additional front panel slide switches, visible on red backgrounds in above photo, determine how each incoming segment is to be connected to the internal back-plane for automatic monitoring by the Head Station and possible onward connection to new output segments using addition modules or channels.